pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ### Example: Eyestate in World Coordinates

-The `transform_scene_to_world` function allows us easily convert [eye state data](https://docs.pupil-labs.com/neon/data-collection/data-streams/#_3d-eye-states) given in scene camera coordinates to world coordinates.
+The `transform_scene_to_world` function allows us to easily convert [eye state data](https://docs.pupil-labs.com/neon/data-collection/data-streams/#_3d-eye-states) given in scene camera coordinates to world coordinates.

 ::: warning
-Note, to do this right in practice you need to make sure you sample the quaternions and eye state data from the same timestamps.
+Note, to do this right in practice you need to make sure you sample the quaternions and eye state data at the same timestamps.
 Since both data streams are generated independently and do not share the same set of timestamps, this is a challenge in itself.

 We are glossing over this here, but one possible solution to this is interpolating the IMU data to match the timestamps of the eye state data, which is demonstrated [here](http://docs.pupil-labs.com/alpha-lab/imu-transformations/#application-example).
 :::